kehantan/labbook/docs/buffers_solutions/lb_agar.rst

 #.
 Add Kanamycin stock solution into LB agar after it cools to temperature that can be handled safely (~50-60 C).
 Final concentration of Kanamycin = 30 ug/mL.
 #.
 Swirl the bottle to mix the Kanamycin well.
 #.
 Pour agar into petri dish.
 #.
-Wait until agar is cooled down and solidifies, then wrap in plastic bag and store on bench or in 4 C.
+Wait until agar is cooled down and solidifies, label the plate, then wrap in plastic bag and store on bench or in 4 C.

 **Note:**